killercoda/scenario-examples/quick-wins-lab/step2.md

 `select * from users;`{{execute}}

-To summarize, we saw how easy it is to start a Scylla cluster and perform some basic CQL operations.
+To summarize, we saw how easy it is to start a ScyllaDB cluster and perform some basic CQL operations.
 In the next lessons, we will see some more advanced commands.

 Read more about the CQL shell [here](https://docs.scylladb.com/getting-started/cqlsh/).